smart-classic/SMARTFramework-ios/README.md

 Server Side Setup
 -----------------

 Apps must be registered server-side with an app manifest.
-Here is an example app manifest which would be the one you want to use with the Medications Sample
+Here is an example app manifest which you could use for your own App:
-App:

 ```javascript
 {